Taufikrw/Taufikrw/README.md

 - 👋 Hi, I’m Taufik Rahman Widodo
 - 👀 I’m interested in Full-Stack-Development
 - 🌱 I’m currently learning at Information System UPN "Veteran" Yogyakarta
-- 💞️ I’m looking to collaborate on (soon)
+- 💞️ I’m looking to collaborate on Full Stack Development
 - 📫 How to reach me in Instagram @taufik_69, Twitter @Kipotzzz

 <!---